-My forthcoming book with Duke University Press is called Shimmering Images: Trans Cinema, Embodiment and the Aesthetics of Change was published by Duke University Press (March 2019).
+Shimmering Images: Trans Cinema, Embodiment and the Aesthetics of Change was published by Duke University Press (March 2019).
 In it, I account for why transgender bodies often appear as shimmering—coming into and out of intelligible focus—in cultural optics for perceiving gender.
 Through engagement with cinematic aesthetics, in which a shimmering visual quality is the norm rather than the exception, I develop a trans affirmative onto-epistemology starting from the state of shimmering movement, rather than from a fixed stasis.
-Together with Laura Horak and Cael Keegan I’m co-editing a special issue of Somatechnics Journal on “Cinematic Bodies” to further build the field of research on what it might mean to occupy a cinematic body (forthcoming 2018).
+Together with Laura Horak and Cael Keegan I co-edited a special issue of Somatechnics Journal on “Cinematic Bodies” to further build the field of research on what it might mean to occupy a cinematic body.

-My NWO-Veni research project, “Vital Art: Transgender Portraiture as Visual Activism,” relies on participatory ethnography to engage with the worlds created in contemporary visual art practices that harbor at-risk trans subjectivity and critique the discrimination of gender non-conforming bodies.
+My Dutch Research Council funded project, “Vital Art: Transgender Portraiture as Visual Activism” (Veni: 2014-2018) relies on participatory ethnography to engage with the worlds created in contemporary visual art practices that harbor at-risk trans subjectivity and critique the discrimination of gender non-conforming bodies.
 With this project I incorporate qualitative empirical research methods into my practice of formal visual interpretative methods.
 The book will unfold as a series of research portraits of the participating portrait artists, capped by discussions of faciality and opacity at play in contemporary trans portraiture (Please see the additional page Vital Art for more on this project.)

 I am committed in my work to map out the interconnections of social realities with cultural productions, that is, how art-making can be socially embedded and culturally responsive.
 This synergy is also my lived reality as I have long collaborated on film festivals and art exhibitions that aim to improve the visibility of gender diversity (2003-present).